-Why is that a breast ultrasound technologist wields so much power over a successful radiology practice?
-Different from other technologists, I came up with three reasons why we rely on them so much.
-First, these technologists are the most “independent” out of all other technologists.
+Why does a breast ultrasound technologist wield so much power over a successful radiology practice?
+Unlike other technologists, I came up with three reasons why we rely on them so much.
+First, these technologists are the most “independent” of all other technologists.
 Second, they require a good eye, more so than other technologists.
 And finally, they must have excellent hand-eye coordination.
-We will go into all three of these characteristics as well as what happens when your practice uses a suboptimal technologist.
+We will examine all three characteristics and what happens when your practice uses a suboptimal technologist.

-Sure, most technologists have some sort of autonomy.
-I mean, CT techs need to set the parameters for the scans on their own.
-And, mammography techs must make sure that they perform all the QI prior to beginning a study.
-But, breast ultrasound technologists are special in this regard.
-When a breast sonographer leaves the room to perform a study, you cannot check the quality of their work directly.
+Sure, most technologists have some autonomy.
+I mean, CT techs must set the parameters for the scans independently.
+And mammography techs must ensure they perform all the QI before beginning a study.
+But breast ultrasound technologists are unique in this regard.
+When breast sonographers leave the room to create their images, you cannot check the quality of their work directly.
 What do I mean by that?
 Sure, there are required images.
-However, the ultrasonographer can choose to show you whatever he deems important.
-Alternatively, this same tech can decide to leave out what they think is “unnecessary”.
+However, the ultrasonographer can choose to show you whatever they deem crucial.
+Alternatively, this same tech can leave out what they think is “unnecessary.”

-I can’t think of any other sorts of technologists that have such independence of action.
-Almost always, you can check the work of a CT, mammography, MRI, or fluoro technologist.
-The body part is either complete or it isn’t.
-The breast tissue is all on the film or it’s not.
-On the other hand, with the ultrasound tech, you can never know if she has completed what she was supposed to.
-You need to rely on her word and her word alone.
+I can’t think of any other technologists with such independence of action.
+You can almost always check the work of a CT, mammography, MRI, or fluoro technologist.
+The body part is complete, or it isn’t.
+The breast tissue is all on the film, or it’s not.
+On the other hand, with ultrasound techs, you can never know if they have completed what they were supposed to.
+You must rely on their word and their word alone.

 What happens when the ultrasound technologist does not act independently?
-These technologists come reeling in and out of the reading room incessantly, asking questions and interrupting the workflow of the day.
-Furthermore, the radiologist’s stomach churns when he is not sure if the technologist knew what she was looking for.
-That means he needs to check and recheck everything that the breast ultrasound technologist completes.
-So much time wasted, such that the radiologist cannot attend to his other duties.
+These technologists come reeling in and out of the reading room incessantly, asking questions and interrupting the day’s workflow.
+Furthermore, the radiologist’s stomach churns when unsure if the technologist knows the morphology and location of what they are searching for.
+That means they must check and recheck everything the breast ultrasound technologist completes.
+It wastes so much time that the radiologist cannot attend to his other duties.

 The “Good Eye”

 Radiologists rely on the ability of breast ultrasound technologists to pinpoint a specific lesion on mammography.
-Or, they need to find the proverbial needle in a haystack on a screening ultrasound.
+Or, they need to find the proverbial needle in a haystack on screening ultrasound.
 In other words, they must keep constant awareness of their search.
-In addition, they need to be able to identify the shapes and abnormalities that they see on the mammogram.
-When you have a 350 pound patient with a large amount of breast tissue, this task becomes very difficult!
+In addition, they need to identify the shapes and abnormalities they see on the mammogram.
+This task becomes challenging when you have a 350-pound patient with a large amount of breast tissue!
 A “good eye” varies widely among technologists, similar to radiologists.
 But, good technologists will reliably find what is needed and discard the impertinent findings in the breast.

-I can’t tell you how many times a technologist without a “good eye” will search and search for something, only to have you, the radiologist, come in and find the lesion first.
-Imagine the hours of time over a lifetime that a radiologist needs to waste to compensate for the ultrasound technologist without a “good eye”!
+I can’t tell you how often a technologist without a “good eye” will search and search for something, only to have you, the radiologist, come in and find the lesion first.
+Imagine the hours over a lifetime that a radiologist must waste to compensate for the ultrasound technologist without a “good eye”!

-Furthermore, breast ultrasound technologists, in particular, play an important role in performing procedures to assist the radiologists with cyst aspirations and biopsies.
+Furthermore, breast ultrasound technologists, in particular, play an essential role in performing procedures to assist radiologists with cyst aspirations and biopsies.
 They need to be able to keep the transducer on a specific plane at the time of a biopsy.

-Frustrating is the singular word for performing procedures with a breast ultrasound technologist that has two left hands!
-Imaging studies and procedures can take triple the amount of time with a technologist that has poor coordination.
+Frustrating is the singular word for performing procedures with a breast ultrasound technologist with two left hands!
+Imaging studies and techniques can take triple the amount of time with a technologist with poor coordination.
 That does not include contamination of the sterile field!

 As you can see, a breast ultrasound technologist is much more than just another member of the imaging center team.
 Without a quality breast ultrasound technologist, the center becomes much less efficient and can fall apart at the seams.
-If you find a great one, this member of the team becomes the glue to holding the imaging center together.
-Keep her even if at a higher than average cost.
+If you find a great one, this team member becomes the glue holding the imaging center together.
+Keep the tech even if at a higher-than-average cost.
 Why?
-Because the costs to a practice pale in comparison with the damage if she leaves!
+Because the costs to a practice pale compared to the damage if they leave!